quicwg/base-drafts/draft-ietf-quic-http.md

 : Padding is not defined in HTTP/3 frames.
 See {{frame-data}}.

 HEADERS (0x1):
 : The PRIORITY region of HEADERS is not defined in HTTP/3 frames.
-A separate PRIORITY frame is used in all cases.
 Padding is not defined in HTTP/3 frames.
 See {{frame-headers}}.

 PRIORITY (0x2):
-: As described above, the PRIORITY frame references a variety of identifiers.
-It is sent as the first frame on a request streams or on the control stream.
-See
-  {{frame-priority}}.
+: As described in {{h2-diff-priority}}, HTTP/3 does not provide a means of signaling priority.

 RST_STREAM (0x3):
 : RST_STREAM frames do not exist, since QUIC provides stream lifecycle